 These are primarily for smaller projects that improve water quality, enhance natural areas and promote environmental stewardship to the community.
 A typical grant amount is $5,000 to $15,000, with a maximum amount of $25,000.

 - Opportunity grants are ideal for larger projects seeking to leverage multiple funding sources.
-These grants are intended to help partners take advantage of opportunities to implement larger projects that improve water quality or preserve, establish or restore natural areas.
+These grants are intended to help partners take advantage of opportunities to implement large projects that improve water quality or preserve, establish or restore natural areas.
 Applicants are encouraged to use these funds as match funding dollars for other funding sources.
 A typical grant amount is $25,000 to $50,000, with a maximum amount of $100,000.